Ever wonder how to make a Wooden Crate Storage Stool? Well, I'm sharing this quick and easy step-by-step project with y'all today!

-Continue smoothing, gently pulling and stapling Cushion Wrap and fabric to plywood lid.
+Continue smoothing, gently pulling, and stapling Cushion Wrap and fabric to the plywood lid.
 Work a few staples per side and continue to rotate until all four sides are secure.
 This will ensure that the fabric is upholstered evenly with no tight or loose sections.

 To finish the corners, gently pull and staple the corner of the Cushion Wrap and fabric with the corner of the plywood.
 Staple excess by folding over and securing with additional staples.

 Take your time and make the corners as smooth and even as possible.